1980 ADLM Lectureship Award

 1974 Outstanding Contributions to Clinical Chemistry

-Bennie Zak will receive the 1974 AACC Award for Outstanding Contributions to Clinical Chemistry, sponsored by the Ames Co., at the 26th National Meeting of the AACC.
+Bennie Zak will receive the 1974 the Association for Diagnostics & Laboratory Medicine (formerly AACC) Award for Outstanding Contributions to Clinical Chemistry, sponsored by the Ames Co., at the 26th National Meeting of the the Association for Diagnostics & Laboratory Medicine (ADLM).
 This will be the 23rd year that this award has been made.

 Dr. Zak, a native of Detroit, received the B.S. and Ph.D. degrees from Wayne State University.
 His interest in analytical biochemistry was stimulated during his graduate studies under the late Professor A. J. Boyle.
 Since receiving his doctoral degree in 1952, he has served as Clinical Chemist for Detroit General Hospital.
 He is presently Professor of Pathology at Wayne State University School of Medicine.